betterify-in/andromeda-hugo/content/blog/Why-PAYTM-Buyback-did-not-give-any-KICK-to-the-Paytm-Stock-Price.md

 The maximum buyback is up to 1.62% of the paid-up Equity Share capital of the Company, which is a very small portion compared to the total outstanding shares in the market.

+<p class="yellow">This buyback is not a sufficient measure to take the price of the Paytm stock up but it will surely give some kind of a break from the further fall.</p>

 ![Paytm Chart](https://docs.google.com/drawings/d/1xCPuiw7rkkgiA3oiQwoXKdnKdeuEFdrbltBSngc6GcQ/export/png)

 {{< alert class="info" >}}